Seidersville, Pennsylvania

 Seidersville is a suburban Lehigh Valley village on Route 378 in Lower Saucon Township in Northampton County, Pennsylvania.
-It is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+It is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 Seidersville is located on Lehigh Mountain, just south of Bethlehem.
 Its ZIP Code is 18015.
-Lehigh Valley PBS affiliate WLVT-TV-39 is based at 839 Sesame Street just east of Seidersville.